Rajah Caruth: 2026

+On October 21, 2025, it was announced that Caruth will run part-time for JR Motorsports in the 2026 season, driving their No. 88 car.
+During a Twitch livestream on October 22, Caruth announced he will return to Jordan Anderson Racing as their main driver in the No. 32 car and will run the full season between both teams.
+In January 2026, it was confirmed that Caruth will compete full-time in the O'Reilly Series on a split schedule between JRM and JAR; 23 races in JRM's No. 88 Chevrolet and 10 races in JAR's No. 32 Chevrolet.

 Personal life

 Caruth was born in Atlanta, Georgia to a Vincentian father and a Vincentian-Barbadian mother, but was raised in Brooklyn, New York, and Washington, D.C.

-In June 2020, he was the subject of a NASCAR documentary, "Through the Fences," which aired on Tempo Networks.
+In June 2020, Caruth was the subject of a NASCAR documentary, "Through the Fences," which aired on Tempo Networks.
 It talks about Caruth's racing career and how he was accepted into the NASCAR Drive for Diversity program.
 He was also featured in an episode of "The Family Business" on BET+ in July.

-He graduated from the School Without Walls High School in 2020.
+Caruth graduated from the School Without Walls High School in 2020.
 School Without Walls High School is a magnet school known for its humanities programs.

 On December 27, 2022, it was announced that Caruth would join Richard Petty on NASCAR's float in the 2023 Rose Parade.
 He is good friends with fellow driver Bubba Wallace, who serves as his mentor during the races.

 In 2023, Caruth was the subject of another documentary, Outside Line, which premiered on November 9th during the Doc NYC Festival.
 Caruth is currently in a relationship with actress and producer, Marsai Martin.

-In 2024, he graduated from Winston-Salem State University with a Bachelor of Science in Motorsports Management.
+In 2024, Caruth graduated from Winston-Salem State University with a Bachelor of Science in Motorsports Management.